 Research4Life runs four programmes, HINARI, AGORA, OARE and ARDI, which all share the value of providing free or low cost access to academic and professional peer-reviewed content online.
 IFIS is available through each of these programmes, as detailed below.

-Working with major information providers, including IFIS, the AGORA program, led by the Food and Agriculture Organization of the UN (FAO), provides free access to an outstanding digital library collection in the fields of food, agriculture, environmental science, and related social sciences, to public institutions in countries where access to these resources may be limited.
+Working with major information providers, including IFIS, the AGORA program, led by the Food and Agriculture Organization of the UN (FAO), provides free access to an outstanding digital library collection in the fields of food, agriculture, environmental science and related social sciences, to public institutions in countries where access to these resources may be limited.

 Through the HINARI Access to Research in Health Programme set up by the World Health Organization (WHO), publishers, including IFIS, provide free access to thousands of biomedical and related social sciences journals, e-books, and other information resources, for the use of health workers and researchers in not-for-profit institutions in nations with limited access to these resources.

-FSTA is now also available through Online Access to Research in the Environment (OARE).
-The programme recognises that environmental research plays a critical role in international efforts to manage sustainability of the world's natural resources.
-Therefore, our involvement means that further access to primary scientific information will be available for researchers, educators and professionals within the environmental sciences in nations where access to our products may be limited.
+The Online Access to Research in the Environment (OARE) programme recognises that environmental research plays a critical role in international efforts to manage sustainability of the world's natural resources.
+Our involvement makes further access to primary scientific information available through FSTA to researchers, educators and professionals within the environmental sciences in nations where access to our products may be limited.

 IFIS are also part of ALPSP's 'Partnership Project' through our support of Polish Agricultural Universities, including the University of Life Sciences in Poznań, Warsaw University of Life Sciences - SGGW, and Wrocław University of Environmental and Life Sciences.
-This initiative provides scholarly publishers in developing countries with the opportunity to be ALPSP members and receive one print copy of, and online access to, Learned Publishing at a specially reduced membership fee.
+In countries where there are limited opportunities to join ALPSP, this initiative empowers scholarly publishers to become members, receiving, in print and online, Learned Publishing at a special reduced fee.